landonr/homeThing/README.md

 	- on average 3 days of battery life depending on use
 		- charges by usb c
 - control sonos speakers
-	- play / pause, next track, previous track, toggle shuffle
+	- play / pause, next track, previous track, toggle shuffle and mute
 	- scroll for volume
 	- manage speaker group
 	- change source from sonos favourites list